 #7: Pro – It’s harder to get distracted.

 When you’re doing hot yoga, it’s much harder to be distracted by things like what you have to do when you get home and what you’re going to get at the grocery store.
-The evidence is anecdotal, but yogis across the board seem to agree when they’re in hot yoga they have to focus on their breath and movement more.
+The evidence is anecdotal, but yogis across the board seem to agree when the heat causes them to focus on their breath and movement more.

 #8: Con – It can be nauseating.

-Hot yoga can make people dizzy, and with this dizziness often comes nausea.
+The combination of heat and humidity means in this yoga class, you could end up feeling dizzy.
+And with this dizziness often comes nausea.
 It’s completely normal to feel dizzy and nauseous, but it’s definitely not pleasant.
 When you feel dizzy, take a few sips of water and lie in corpse pose until the dizziness passes.

 #9: Pro and Con – Heat adds more difficulty